bfortuner/ml-glossary/docs/linear_regression.rst

 Making predictions
 ------------------

-Our prediction function outputs an estimate of sales given a company's radio advertising spend and our current values for ''Weight'' and ''Bias''.
+Our prediction function outputs an estimate of sales given a company's radio advertising spend and our current values for *Weight* and *Bias*.

 .. math::